 Previous Degrees: Bachelor of Music (B.MUS) & Master of Philosophy (MPHIL in Ethnomusicology), University of Ghana, Legon.

-Area of Study: Culture and Literature
+Area of Study: Culture, Literature and Music

 Bio: I am from Ghana and have been studying here in IUB since August 2010.
 I studied music for my undergraduate studies and started my Master’s degree at the University of Ghana.
 During my second year, I won a scholarship to University of Hannover in Germany to research and write my master’s degree thesis (known as dissertation on that campus).